Warmastr/etch-a-sketch-javascript-edition/README.md

 * Color pickers for paint brush and background
 * Adjustable canvas size (10x10 minimum up to 100x100)
 * Grid on/off checkbox
+* Rainbow button for that crazy rainbow brush stroke

 ## Background
 This app is part of The Odin Project, specifically, the Etch A Sketch project in the Foundations section on [The Odin Project](https://www.theodinproject.com).
 The project is designed to promote use of the newly-learned DOM manipulation in combination with all previous lessons on HTML, CSS, and JavaScript.